mshakya/piret/README.md

 ### 2.2 Option details
 `-m` Method to use for detecting differentially expressed genes, all of which are R packages.
 This option provides users with multiple tools to use which can be spcified using following keywords:
   - `EdgeR`: Uses EdgeR.
-  - Deseq2: Uses Deseq2
+  - `Deseq2`: Uses Deseq2
-  - ballgown: Uses ballgown.
+  - `ballgown`: Uses ballgown.
 Appropriate for eukaryotes.
-  - DeEdge: Uses both EdgeR and Deseq2.
+  - `DeEdge`: Uses both EdgeR and Deseq2.
-  - Degown: Uses Deseq2 and ballgown.
+  - `Degown`: Uses Deseq2 and ballgown.
-  - ballEdge: Uses ballgown and Deseq2.
+  - `ballEdge`: Uses ballgown and EdgeR.
-  - all: Uses all of the above methods.
+  - `all`: Uses all of the above methods.

 ## 3.0 OUTPUT